Data Protection

 The processor follows instructions and usually receives the data from a third party such as a client and has no direct relationship with the individual.

 Enforcement action can be brought against both, controllers and processors for non-compliance with GDPR.
-Likewise, individuals can make a claim for compensation and damages against both controllers and processors for breaches of the rights under data protection law.
+Likewise, individuals can make a claim for compensation and damages against both controllers and processors for breaches of the rights under data protection and security law.

 It is therefore crucial that you carefully review and document the flow of personal data between your organization and others so that your status is clear (regardless of the terminology used in a contract).